-Leaders are committed to creating an inclusive and diverse culture where employees are priority No. 1.
+Leaders are committed to creating a people-first culture, an inclusive and diverse workplace where employees are priority No. 1.

 In the age of the Great Resignation, every organization should want to know how to become one of the most desired companies to work for.

 Who better to ask than hospitality giant Marriott International, who’s made the 100 Best Companies to Work For listevery year since its inception 25 years ago?

 “Our culture is grounded in a phrase that we've used for close to 95 years, and that's putting people first,” says Ty Breland, executive vice president and chief human resource officer.
 “And it's not something that we just say, we should show it.
 And we show it in good times and when times are tough.”

 Times have arguably never been tougher for Marriott.
 The global pandemic has decimated the travel industry.
 And the organization was heartbroken following the death of CEO Arne Sorenson, in February 2021.
 The first non-family member to run Marriott, he was a well-respected leader who ran the organization for nearly 9 years.

 Despite those challenges, Marriott remains a great workplace because of its unwavering focus on how business decisions will impact employees.